codefellows/seattle-code-301n24/curriculum/class-15/facilitator/README.md

 Congratulate the students on making it this far!

-Remind them ... they are now "Full Stack MERN Developers"!
+Remind them ... they are now "MERN Stack Developers"!

 ### Project Preparation